mothsART/kouik/README.md

 ## Introduction

-# 1
+## Examples

+1.
 ```sh
 karcher browser
 ```

-give list (if firefox and chromium are open) :
+return a list of softwares (if firefox and chromium are open) :

 ```sh
 1) firefox